aws-samples/sample-blockchain-indexer/DEPLOYMENT_GUIDE.md

 cdk deploy Indexer
 ```

 This command deploys the necessary AWS resources, which incur cost.
 Note that deployment can take approximately 40-60 min.
-Because blockchain data is in the Terrabyte range (depending on the chain), the resources are are selected here to work with Etheruem mainnet data:
+Because blockchain data is in the Terrabyte range (depending on the chain), the resources are selected here to work with Etheruem mainnet data:

 * An MSK cluster using m7g.xlarge instances with tiered storage
 * Amazon EC2 instances for running blockchain nodes (Holesky on i8g.2xlarge and Mainnet on i8g.4xlarge).
 These instance types support ephemeral storage for highly utilized storage, which the blockchain node is using.